nn-dmt/terahertz-starter/README.md

 ## Troubleshooting

-This framework combines js,css and frontend together via laravel mix with the Just In Time engine.
+This framework combines front end assets together via laravel mix with the Just In Time engine.

 This means that your compiled assets remain incredibly small for optimal performance.